masoncfrancis/personal-attendance-record/README.md

 ###### Logic:

 The tool will attempt to query a URL.
-This URL can be set in the `CHECK_URL` environment variable, and needs to be set to a website on the public internet that ordinarily would be unaccessible when not using the corporate proxy.
-If `CHECK_URL` is not set, it defaults to `https://www.google.com`.
+This URL can be set in the `PAR_URL` environment variable, and needs to be set to a website on the public internet that ordinarily would be unaccessible when not using the corporate proxy.
+If `PAR_URL` is not set, it defaults to `https://www.google.com`.

 If the URL is not reachable directly, it assumes you are in the office.